the WORLDby how you

 Ten Thousand Villages started 65 years ago with the Mennonite Central Committee to "provide sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products in North America."
 They sell beautiful pillows, blankets and bed covers as well as lamps and lampshades and mirrors and hampers and laundry baskets.

 (Click here to also find their products in a retail location near you.)

 Most bedding is made from cotton.
-Cotton production has come under scrutiny in recent years because of problems with forced and child labor in the cotton fields in Uzbekistan, as well as in other cotton producing countries.
-Figuring out where the cotton in your bedding originated is not easy.
-But the bedding and other bedroom items you can purchase below are rescuing people from exploitation
+Cotton production has come under scrutiny in recent years because of problems with forced child labor in the cotton fields in Uzbekistan, as well as in other cotton producing countries.
+Finding out where the cotton in your bedding originated is not easy.
+But the beautiful bedding and other bedroom items you can purchase below are preventing exploitation

 Nomi Network, with their " Buy Her Bag Not Her Body" slogan, work in India and Cambodia "to create economic opportunities for survivors and women at risk of trafficking by providing training, product development, and marketing support."
 They sell beautiful pillow covers with a zippered back to add a pillow insert.